Image Generators are Generalist Vision Learners: Method

 \section{Method}

 \paragraph{Instruction-tuning Nano Banana Pro} Recent image and video generators have demonstrated zero-shot capabilities in generating visualizations of visual understanding tasks \citep{wiedemer2025veo_learner,zuo2025nanobanana_low_level}.
 To rigorously investigate and benchmark these capabilities, we need to \textit{align} the models to generate visualizations that can be decoded back to visual task outputs for quantitative evaluation.
 For example, in metric depth estimation, a generated depth heatmap must be invertible back to physical depth values for quantitative assessment.
 Therefore, we create \textbf{Vision Banana} by instruction-tuning our base model, Nano Banana Pro, on a selection of vision tasks formatted in such invertible manners.
 Specifically, we mix vision task data into Nano Banana Pro's own training mixture at a very low ratio.
-This process allows us to align the model's emergent generative representations into measurable physical geometry and semantic labels, allowing our single generalist model to be evaluated alongside task-specific specialists.
+This process allows us to align the model's emergent generative representations into measurable physical geometry and semantic labels, allowing our single generalist model to be evaluated and compared against task-specific specialists.

 Mixing the vision data at a low ratio serves as a lightweight instruction-tuning strategy, ensuring that our vision task alignment does not degrade the model's original generative priors.
+This strategy distinguishes our work from previous approaches that perform full fine-tuning on generative models without retaining the image generation data mixture \citep{gan2023instructcv,marigold,zhao2025diception}.
 We validate the preservation of image generation capabilities by benchmarking Vision Banana against the base Nano Banana Pro on two tasks: text-to-image generation (GenAI-Bench~\citep{li2024genaibench}) and image editing (ImgEdit~\citep{ye2025imgedit}).
-In human evaluations, we obtain win rates of 53.5\% and 47.8\% respectively, indicating that Vision Banana successfully maintains the generative power of the base model.
-Qualitative comparisons in Fig. \ref{fig:t2i-demo} (text-to-image generation) and Fig. \ref{fig:imgedit-demo} (image editing) further confirm that the outputs are highly similar between Vision Banana and Nano Banana Pro.
+In human evaluations, we obtain win rates of 53.5\% and 47.8\% respectively, indicating that Vision Banana successfully maintains the generative power of its base model.
+We provide a detailed discussion of these generative capabilities in \cref{sec:generation_capabilities}.
+Qualitative comparisons in \cref{fig:t2i-demo} (text-to-image generation) and \cref{fig:imgedit-demo} (image editing) in the appendix confirm that the outputs remain highly similar between Vision Banana and Nano Banana Pro.
 These results verify that Vision Banana does not forget its generative nature.

 \paragraph{Vision Tasks and Data.} We evaluate our framework on two fundamental categories of visual understanding: $2$D scene understanding and $3$D structure inference.
 The $2$D suite consists of referring expression, semantic, and instance segmentation, which collectively test the model's capability to ground natural language and segment the corresponding objects.
 For $3$D understanding, we focus on monocular metric depth and surface normal estimation, which demand geometric reasoning and internal knowledge about object scales.
 To collect data for instruction tuning, we utilize in-house model annotations for web-crawled 2D images, as well as synthetic data from rendering engines for 3D tasks.
 Crucially, no training data from our evaluation benchmarks is included in the instruction-tuning mixture, ensuring that our results reflect true generalist capability.